sagarm365/Azure-AD-Identity-Protection-policies/README.md

 <h2>Prerequisites</h2>

--<b> Sensitivity labels can be created or modified by anyone assigned the following roles:
+-<b> Identity Protection policy can be created or modified by anyone assigned the following roles:
  - Conditional Access Administrator
  - Security Administrator
  - Global Administrator